 Apple Pie Bars Filling

-- 2 apples (I used granny smith)
+- 2 large or 3 medium apples (I used granny smith)

 - 2 tbsp granulated sugar